-The United States has found success through immigration since its conception.
+Moving to the USThe United States has found success through immigration since its conception.
 Now with its own distinct identity, the country is a melting pot of colours and flavour, and continues to be a favourite expat destination.

 Expats moving to the US will be exposed to one of the world’s largest economic and military powers, supporting more than 300 million people in 50 states across three time zones.
 Such an immense land area does make it difficult to generalise topics of expat consideration – like cost of living, climate and lifestyle, but there are certainly some clear cut advantages to moving to the ‘Land of Opportunity’.

 The US benefits from high wages, a safe child-friendly environment for the family-oriented expat.
 There is a well-organised and efficient infrastructure which makes systems like education and healthcare some of the best in the world – if you can afford them.

 As a downside, the US tends to have a thin safety net and limited aid for those in need of monetary assistance.
 Since the recession of 2008 competition for jobs in the US has been considerably more intense.
 In continuation of this the policy changes since 9/11 have resulted in a much more selective immigration allowance, where more expats would like to relocate than are accepted.
 The group of people who are allowed into the US is by no means an exclusive group, as roughly a million people immigrate annually to America – still leaving the influx of foreigners as the leading cause of the country’s population growth.

 Visas for the USVisas are divided according to immigrant and non-immigrant categories.
 Most expats in the US will want to obtain an immigrant visa.
 This is commonly referred to as the 'green card' and is attainable through employment sponsorship, family ties, and a visa lottery system.